ej-shafran/ui-ts/packages/ui-ts/docs/modules/UI.ts.md

 ## runApp

-Run an `App` with a certain HTML elemtn, given that element's ID.
+Run an `App` with a certain HTML element, given that element's ID.

 **Signature**